• HOME

 USING NEW KNOWLEDGE TO MAKE THE UNIMAGINABLE IMAGINABLE:

-The first task: shine a spotlight on a number of self-governance "realities" that America's intelligentsia—starting with, and most notably, our "establishment" political academics—are either oblivious to, or they consider the realities inactionable, or they're consciously choosing to not act upon them, a.k.a. willfully sticking their "head in the sand."
+The first task: shine a spotlight on a number of self-governance "realities" that America's intelligentsia—starting with, and most notably, our "establishment" political academics—are either oblivious to, or they consider the realities inactionable, or they're consciously choosing to not act on them, a.k.a. willfully sticking their "head in the sand."

 An AI chatbot was recently instructed to tackle one of the harshest of those realities by making the case for why American democracy, and Earth's other democracies, will eventually fail—as 2,400 years of conventional political wisdom says it will—if our voters do not transition to PKQ-controlled Congresses.